AllenNeuralDynamics/aind-metadata-service/README.md

-# library-repo-template
+# aind-metadata-service

 [![License](https://img.shields.io/badge/license-MIT-brightgreen)](LICENSE)
 ![Code Style](https://img.shields.io/badge/code%20style-black-black)

-REST service to retrieve data from LabTracks.
+REST service to retrieve metadata from databases.

 ## Installation
 To use the software, in the root directory, run